Bloom Into You: Early development

 Yuu was intended to visually and temperamentally contrast with Touko, as a deliberately cute girl with a deeper "cool" aspect.
 Her personality was written to be someone who would not feel happy about Touko's love but also not reject her, which led to her being created as a girl who desired romantic feelings but did not understand them.
 As they were planning the characters, Kusunoki and Nakatani asked others around them for stories about their experiences with romance.
 One woman said that she did not understand romantic feelings, and Nakatani based the manga's depiction of Yuu's emotions on her story.
-As Touko's role as the student council president was decided, Nakatani conceived Sayaka, Touko's friend in the student council, who would have an unrequited crush on Touko.
-Nakatani wanted Sayaka to come off as "extremely cool," and she was designed to contrast Touko's "lovable" image when standing beside her as her student council vice president and academic rival.
+Once Touko's role as the student council president was decided, Nakatani conceived Sayaka, Touko's friend in the student council, who would have an unrequited crush on Touko.
+Nakatani wanted Sayaka to come off as "extremely cool", and designed her to contrast with Touko's "lovable" image when standing beside her as her student council vice president and academic rival.

 In devising the setting, Nakatani opted to set Bloom Into You in a co-ed school environment, as opposed to other yuri manga which often opted for all-girls school settings.
-This was because she felt that including male characters in whom Touko did not take any interest served to establish Touko's attraction to girls as a unique individual trait that set her apart from other girls shown in the story.
+This was because she felt that including male characters in whom Touko did not take any interest established Touko's attraction to girls as a unique individual trait that set her apart from other girls.
 Nakatani accounted for readers potentially expecting that Yuu or Touko would later end up in a heterosexual relationship, and thus introduced the male characters in ways which clearly precluded this possibility (such as them already having girlfriends).

-Maki, a major supporting male character who takes interest in Yuu's relationship with Touko and offers her advice, is depicted as not being interested in relationships for himself.
+Maki, a major supporting male character who takes interest in Yuu's relationship with Touko and offers her advice, is depicted as not being interested in relationships himself.
 He was intended as a foil to Yuu, as while he did not feel romantic feelings, he was happy despite not feeling them.
 This aspect of his character also served to preclude him as a potential romantic interest for Yuu or Touko.
-Nakatani included Maki to show that people could be fulfilled without romantic relationships.
-The anime's character designer, Hiroaki Gōda, felt that while he could not directly relate to the story's female cast, he identified with Maki's desire to watch Yuu and Touko's relationship develop.
-The adult lesbian couple of Riko and Miyako were introduced to suggest what Yuu and Touko's relationship would possibly become in the future.
-The designs of many of the central characters were all decided upon before the manga started its serialization.
+Nakatani included Maki to show that people could feel fulfilled without romantic relationships.
+The anime's character designer, Hiroaki Gōda, felt that while he could not directly relate to the story's female cast, he could identify with Maki's desire to watch Yuu and Touko's relationship develop.
+The adult lesbian couple of Riko and Miyako were introduced to suggest what Yuu and Touko's relationship would possibly become.
+The designs of many of the central characters were decided upon before the manga started its serialization.